 Bangalore’s World-Famous Semi-Deluxe Writing Program is an 8-weekend long creative writing course that features leading Bangalore writers as faculty.
 Taught in the form of lectures, workshops, assignments, discussions and a whole lot of writing.
-The next edition of the program begins on June 29, 2019 and has 25 seats.
-The programme is brought to you by Shoonya in association with course directors and acclaimed writers Anjum Hasan, Zac O’ Yeah and Eshwar Sundaresan.
+The 2020 edition of the program will begin in June 2020, and has 30 seats.
+The program is brought to you by course directors and acclaimed writers Anjum Hasan, Eshwar Sundaresan and Zac O’ Yeah in association with Shoonya.

 Bangalore’s World-Famous Semi-Deluxe Writing Program has been designed with all these possibilities in mind.
 This 8-weekend program will make you an aware and innovative writer in either fiction or nonfiction.
 Or both!

-The course will be held for eight weekends starting the weekend of June 29/30, 2019.
+The program will be held over eight weekends.
 You will spend your mornings in a classroom learning skills, understanding craft, and trying your hand at a range of genres, while using your spare time to complete assignments that will be reviewed by the faculty on an individual basis.
 This hands-on and interactive experience promises to be an engaging way to challenge yourself to do something new.
 By the end of the workshop you will be writing courageously and skilfully.

-Faculty include leading practitioners in their respective fields, ranging from fiction to poetry, thriller writing to travelogues, literary concepts and business writing, to name a few.
+Faculty include leading practitioners in their respective fields, ranging from fiction to poetry, thriller writing to travelogues, children’s writing to long form journalism, to name a few.

 Conceptualised and led by